zaguiini/react-native-pure-jwt/README.md

 Make *sure* you have linked properly, cleaned, closed/reopened XCode, cleaned again, relinked, and then clicked to build.
 If it still doesn't work, [open an issue](https://github.com/zaguini/react-native-pure-jwt/issues).

-- "On iOS my timestamps are all in seconds :("

-I know...
-Happens that the JWT library for iOS works that way!
-You can submit a pull request to [my forked repo](https://github.com/zaguini/JSONWebToken.swift) fixing that if you want to.
-Otherwise, just convert the timestamp to milliseconds inside your Javascript code.

 -----